-Check out the video time-lapse included within this post to see me paint a few eye studies using black watercolor paint!
-In this YouTube video, I also share five essential things I make sure to keep in mind when trying to create realistic-looking eyes.
+Check out the video time-lapse included within this post to see me paint a few monochromatic/grayscale eye studies using black watercolor paint.
+In this YouTube video, I also share five essential things I make sure to keep in mind when creating realistic eyes.

-Why It's Important to Study Facial Elements Individually
+Why Study Facial Elements in Isolation?

 The large variety of expressions a face could have, as well as the positions the human head can be in, create an insane amount of variables that can make drawing a portrait very difficult.

 This is why it's so important to take time to dissect and learn about each feature individually.
 If you're studying eyes, for example, take time to understand their different parts and make notes of important characteristics.

 By making time to analyze and draw eyes, noses, lips, and ears individually, you are not only improving your drawing skills, but preparing yourself to create more effective portraits later on.
 Not to mention, the process will be much less intimidating for you and you'll be able to work a lot faster.

-It's important to know that, even if you're not intending for your personal art style to be completely realistic, you SHOULD make time to study how things actually look like in real life.
+It's important to know that, even if you're not intending for your personal art style to be completely realistic, you should make time to study how things actually look like in real life.
 This knowledge and experience will give you a solid foundation to work off of and will enhance anything you decide to do later on.

 If you've already understood basic facial proportions as well as location of facial features and are looking to start drawing faces in different angles, I totally recommend last week's blog post titled How to Effectively Draw Faces at a 3/4's Angle (My 4-Step Process and Practice Freebies).

 My Method for Studying Facial Features